edalorzo/fundamental-programming/README.rst

  Another way of thinking about this approach is as an operating-room technique.
 Data is sterilized before it's allowed to enter the operating room.
 Anything that's in the operating room is assumed to be safe.
 The key design decision is deciding what to put in the operating room, what to keep out, and where to put the doors—which routines are considered to be inside the safety zone, which are outside, and which sanitize the data.
 The easiest way to do this is usually by sanitizing external data as it arrives, but data often needs to be sanitized at more than one level, so multiple levels of sterilization are sometimes required.

  Convert input data to the proper type at input time.
 Input typically arrives in the form of a string or number.
 Sometimes the value will map onto a boolean type like "yes" or "no." Sometimes the value will map onto a boolean type like "yes" or "no." Sometimes the value will map onto an enumerated type like ``Color_Red``, ``Color_Green``, and ``Color_Blue``.
-Carrying data of questionable type for any length of time in a program increases complexity and increases the chance that someone can crash your program by inputting a color like "Yes."
+Carrying data of questionable type for any length of time in a program increases complexity.
+It increases the chance that someone can crash your program by inputting a color like "Yes."
 Convert input data to the proper form as soon as possible after it's input.

-The principle here is not to trust any external sources of data, and from the perspective of methods any parameters passed to public and protected methods are considered external sources of data from the perspective of the API designer vs the API implementor vs the API user.
-Since classes are the building blocks of our systems, making them bullet proof will ensure our systems are more robust.
+The principle here is not to trust any external sources of data, and from the perspective of methods any parameters passed to public, and protected methods are considered external sources of data from the perspective of the API designer vs. the API implementor vs. the API user.
+Since classes are the building blocks of our systems, making them bulletproof will ensure our systems are more robust.

 The barricade principle could be implemented at different levels of abstraction.
 For example, by validating the input parameters of public methods we create a barricade that protects private methods within a class, making it sure for private methods to use any parameters passed to them without having to re-validate them.
-The barricade could also be implemented in layered applications by means of validating user's input in the controller layer by this guaranteeing that any user's input is sanitized by the time it reaches the service layer.
+The barricade could also be implemented in layered applications by validating the user's input in the controller layer and guaranteeing that any user's input is sanitized by the time it reaches the service layer.

 What About Dependency Injection?
 --------------------------------

-We can understand a few exceptions to doing input checks on parameters when it comes to arguments passed by injection of dependencies, for example
+We can understand a few exceptions to doing input checks on parameters when it comes to arguments passed by injection of dependencies, for example:

 .. code-block:: java